CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

    39bcb6992e461b269b95b3bda303addf  my_file
    39bcb6992e461b269b95b3bda303addf  new_file_name
 ```
 Checksums are equal between the original and the downloaded file.
-Looks good!
+So good so far.

 &nbsp;